ManyaWadhwa/EvalAgent/README.md

 (2) EA-Web: extracted from instructional web documents through retrieval and aggregation.

 These are then combined to produce the final output: **EA-Full**, a combined set of evaluation criteria sorted by their relevance to the user-prompt.

+### Quick Setup

+TBA

+### Detailed Setup

 To generate **EA-Full**, use the given `criteria_gen_args.yaml` file:
 ```